What is this lump inside my cheek near my wisdom teeth?

 Mucocele on the lips

-So, even if it's unlikely to be anything serious, if you notice a sore or wound that won't heal, don't hesitate to see your dentist or doctor.
+So, even if it's unlikely to be anything serious, if you notice a sore or wound that won't heal, don't wait to see your dentist or doctor.

 Treatment usually involves surgical removal of the growth.
-If the wisdom tooth is really behind the trouble, it may need to be extracted.
+If the wisdom tooth is the real culprit, it may need to be extracted.

 Other Symptoms that Can be Associated with Wisdom Teeth

-• Localized or spreading pain: The pain may be felt locally in the wisdom teeth area or extend to the jaws, ears and temporomandibular joint.
+- Localized or spreading pain: The pain may be felt locally in the wisdom teeth area or extend to the jaws, ears and temporomandibular joint.
 It may simply be a sign that the wisdom teeth are working their way through the bone and gums to reach their final position.
-Other times, it indicates an infection, especially if the pain is severe.
+However, it can also indicate an infection, especially if the pain is severe.

-• Gum Inflammation: As wisdom teeth push through the gums, mild swelling and tenderness in the area are common.
-However, severe symptoms may indicate complications.
+- Gum Inflammation: As wisdom teeth push through the gums, mild swelling and tenderness in the area are common.
+Significant swelling and difficulty opening the mouth fully, however, are warning signs of more serious complications.

-• Infection: Wisdom teeth are more vulnerable to infection.
-Their position sometimes makes them hard to reach by the toothbrush, making them frequently affected by cavities.
+- Infection: Wisdom teeth are more vulnerable to infection.
+Their position at the back of the mouth makes them hard to clean with a toothbrush, which makes them more likely to develop cavities and infections.

-What You Can Do Now and What Comes Next
+What To Do Now and What Comes Next

-If the lump is caused by your wisdom tooth, treatment will consist of addressing the underlying problem, such as treating the infection or removing the tooth.
+If the lump is caused by your wisdom tooth, treatment may involve addressing the underlying problem, such as treating the infection or removing the tooth.

 If the lump is unrelated to the tooth and is causing discomfort, surgical removal of the growth may be the right solution.